kamchy/stoic_cafe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You may try to build this project locally and start two containers: application container and and postgresql container.
+You may try to build this project locally and start two containers: application container and postgresql container.
 See `docker-compose.yaml` for details.

 ### Prerequisites